The Washington School Board has approved a one-year contract extension for Superintendent Dr. Lori VanLeer.

 Before coming to Washington, she taught health at Union Middle School for four years and coached volleyball at East Central College.
 Her first seven years in education were at Pacific High School as a P.E./health teacher and department chair.
 She also ran the volleyball program at Pacific.

-VanLeer resides in the Union area with her husband John, a teacher and coach at Pacific High School, and their two sons.
+VanLeer resides in the Beaufort area with her husband John, a teacher and coach at Pacific High School.
+They have two sons.